vfremaux/moodle-mod_checklist/README.md

 Checklist can define a "standard assignable time" for ativities it will track that will superseede real time measurement from logs in some reports (trainingsessions)

+2. Flexipage format "in-page" representation

+The hecklist provides now a special "pageitem.php" file that allows changing the in-course representation of the checklist depending on user's situation.
+This will work with our reworked version of flexipage format.

+3. Extending completion tracking to non standard modules (generalization)

+Original version of the cheklist do not provide an extensible mechanism to detet ompletion on non standard or additional modules.